compoundingeffects/thebigpictureschool/physics.md

 12. **Quantum Entanglement**: Sometimes two particles can be connected in a special way so that what happens to one instantly affects the other, no matter how far apart they are.

 13. **Building Up from Basics**: By using these basic ideas, scientists can explain more complicated things:
-   a) Thermodynamics: This explains how heat and energy work in big systems.
+    - Thermodynamics: This explains how heat and energy work in big systems.
-   b) Statistical Mechanics: This connects how individual particles behave to how big groups of particles behave.
+    - Statistical Mechanics: This connects how individual particles behave to how big groups of particles behave.
-   c) Electromagnetism and Optics: This explains how light and electromagnetic waves behave.
+    - Electromagnetism and Optics: This explains how light and electromagnetic waves behave.
-   d) Quantum Field Theory: This combines ideas about very small things with ideas about very fast things to explain how the tiniest particles in the universe behave.
+    - Quantum Field Theory: This combines ideas about very small things with ideas about very fast things to explain how the tiniest particles in the universe behave.

 By starting with these basic ideas and building up, scientists can explain a wide range of things that happen in the world around us.